icebug/tap-gcs-csv/README.md

 This tap:

- - Searches S3 for files matching the spec given.
+ - Searches GCS for files matching the spec given.
  - Samples 1000 records out of the first five files found to infer datatypes.
  - Iterates through files from least recently modified to most recently modified, outputting data according to the generated schema & Singer spec.